 The White Indian guavas endemic to Florida bear prolific yields of small to medium fruits at about 2 to 3 inches in diameter.
 This evergreen tree is also widely cultivated in India and California.

 Unlike its brothers, White Indian does not bear fruit year-round, but only in late winter and early spring.
-Likewise, the scent of ripe fruits will make you feel like you are wandering in a tropical garden, with the smell of pineapple and banana.
+Likewise, the scent of ripe fruits, which is a mix of pineapple and banana, will make you feel like you are wandering in a tropical garden.

 I can’t help but warn you that the larger-than-normal seeds are annoyingly hard.
 However, in return, its flesh is soft and melting, with the flavor varying from mildly sour to sweet.